 If you’re in the service provider industry, appointment no-shows are par for the course.
 It’s an unfortunate reality, given appointments are often the main way many service providers collect an income.
 For small businesses just trying to stay afloat among the flood of moving parts that come with running a business, managing appointments and ensuring prospects show up for their appointment may seem an impossible feat.

 Fortunately, there are simple steps you can take to manage your calendar and time and eliminate, or at least reduce, the number of no-shows you receive.
 But don’t take my word for it.
-See what other small businesses have done to ensure their prospects stay committed to their appointments.
+See what other small businesses have done to ensure their prospects stay committed to their appointments and how to reduce no-shows.

 1. Recognize the warning signs early on